Here are some places to find key information about high-quality literacy research.

 - Reading in the Brain by Dr Stanislas Dehaene.
 Watch him on video here and here.

-- AUSPELD, and the websites of its state-based affiliates, or try the easy-to-read Understanding Learning Difficulties: A Guide for Parents website, or download a free version of the book here.
+- AUSPELD and its state-based affiliates have research information on their websites, or try the easy-to-read Understanding Learning Difficulties: A Guide for Parents website.

 - 2014 Meta-analysis of randomised controlled trials of treatment approaches for children and adults with reading difficulties.